The best Cape Town transport options to visit the Mother city and its surroundings!

 Don't expect to get the same public transport in Cape Town than in most of the big cities in the world.
 There is no subway or tramway and the bus system works mostly to and from the suburb.

-However, in town, you will find the 'taxi bus' or black taxis as they call it here.
+In town, you will find the 'taxi bus' or black taxis as they call it here.
 You will find them all over town.
 This type of transport is cheap and may prove practical for short distances in town (less than R5).

 Another option is the